Squiz Matrix 6 is coming

 When will Matrix 6 launch?

-The release of Matrix 6 is currently scheduled for the last quarter of 2018.
+The release of Matrix 6 is currently scheduled for the last quarter of 2019.
 But this is only an indicative date that will most likely change over time.
-Before then however, we’ll be releasing Matrix 5.5 at the start of 2018.
+Before then however, we’ll be releasing Matrix 5.5 in the middle of 2018.

 Version 5.5 will feature a lot of improvements to the Admin interface, but more importantly, it will act as a stepping stone towards version 6.